 - It will be responded to in a sensitive and proportionate way on the one hand maintaining confidence that such concerns when raised will be handled promptly and effectively whilst, on the other hand, protecting staff from any potential false allegations or misunderstandings.
 Any investigation of low-level concerns will be done discreetly and on a need-to-know basis; - Most low-level concerns by their very nature are likely to be minor.
 Some will not give rise to any ongoing concern and, accordingly, will not require any further action.
 Others may be most appropriately dealt with by means of management guidance and/or training; - In many cases, a low-level concern will simply require a conversation with the individual about whom the concern has been raised.
 It has long been understood that lasting change in behaviour is least likely to be achieved by an approach experienced as critical or threatening.
 Any such conversation will include being clear with the individual as to why their behaviour is concerning, problematic or inappropriate, what change is required in their behaviour, enquiring what, if any, support they might need in order to achieve and maintain that, and being clear about the consequences if they fail to reach the required standard or repeat the behaviour in question. - Ongoing and transparent monitoring of the individual's behaviour may be appropriate.
-An action plan or risk assessment which is agreed with the individual, and regularly reviewed with them, may also be appropriate; - Some low-level concerns may also raise issues of misconduct or poor performance.
-The Principal will also consider whether this is the case - by referring to the organisation's disciplinary and/or capability procedure and taking advice from the school's HR service (if necessary) on a named or no-names basis where necessary.
-Where a low-level concern does not raise misconduct or poor performance issues, it will not be a matter for HR; - Where a low level concern relates to a person employed by a supply agency or a contractor, that concern will be raised with their employers, so that any potential patterns of inappropriate behaviour can be identified.
-How an organisation responds to a low-level concern may be different depending on the employment status of the individual who is the subject of the concern i.e. whether they are an employee, or worker to whom the organisation's disciplinary procedure would apply; or a contractor, Governor, Trustee, Director or volunteer who may be subject to alternative procedures. - Some concerns may trigger the school's disciplinary, grievance or whistleblowing procedures, which should be followed where appropriate.
+An action plan or risk assessment which is agreed with the individual, and regularly reviewed with them, may also be appropriate; - Where a low level concern relates to a person employed by a supply agency or a contractor, that concern will be raised with their employers, so that any potential patterns of inappropriate behaviour can be identified.
+How an organisation responds to a low-level concern may be different depending on the employment status of the individual who is the subject of the concern i.e. whether they are an employee, or worker to whom the organisation's disciplinary procedure would apply; or a contractor, Governor, Trustee, Director or volunteer who may be subject to alternative procedures.

+- Some concerns may trigger the school's disciplinary, grievance or whistleblowing procedures, which should be followed where appropriate.
 Where low-level concerns are raised which in fact require other internal processes to be followed, it is sometimes difficult to determine how best to investigate the concern and which procedure to follow.
-The Principal will exercise their professional judgement and, if in any doubt, they will seek advice from other external agencies including the LADO or SCIE Officer;

-If the school's disciplinary procedure is triggered, Cavendish High Academy will ensure that the individual has a full opportunity to respond to any factual allegations which form the basis of a disciplinary case against them.
+The Headteacher will exercise their professional judgement and, if in any doubt, they will seek advice from other external agencies including the LADO or SCIE Officer; - If the school's disciplinary procedure is triggered, Cavendish High Academy will ensure that the individual has a full opportunity to respond to any factual allegations which form the basis of a disciplinary case against them.
 If an organisation ultimately disciplines or dismisses a staff member for cumulative alleged 'breaches' of the staff code of conduct which were not brought contemporaneously to the individual's attention, and to which they have not had a proper opportunity to respond, clearly there will be a lack of fairness and natural justice and the risk of a finding of unfair dismissal by an Employment Tribunal.
-Staff therefore need to understand that when they share what they believe to be a low-level concern, the Principal will speak to the adult who is the subject of that concern - no matter how 'low' level the concern may be perceived to be, to gain the subject's account - and to make appropriate records (as above), which may be referenced in any subsequent disciplinary proceedings.
+Staff therefore need to understand that when they share what they believe to be a low-level concern, the Headteacher will speak to the adult who is the subject of that concern no matter how 'low' level the concern may be perceived to be, to gain the subject's account and to make appropriate records (as above), which may be referenced in any subsequent disciplinary proceedings.